TcMenu/tcMenu/README.md

             <version>2.0.7</version>
         </dependency>

+## Working with menus using the CLI

+The most recent builds of TcMenu Designer include a CLI that has support for creating projects, adding and removing items, verifying and generating menus.
+[Building and Generating menus from the CLI](https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/tcmenu-cli-workflow/)

 ## Coming Soon C# / .NET API

 We are currently quite far along on a C# port of the API.
 There's an issue in the issue track for the port and we'll let you know when it's further along.